openstack/octavia/doc/source/design/version0.5/component-design.rst

   components which need not be stateless.

-* It is also possible for multiple instances of the driver will talk to the same Octavia VM at the same time.
+* It is also possible for multiple instances of the driver will talk to the same amphora at the same time.
 Emphasis on the idempotency of the update algorithms used should help minimize the issues this can potentially cause.

 NETWORK DRIVER